LeetLLM

 5. End by naming complexity, race risks, and production hardening.

-Good interview code is not the most abstract code.
-It is code whose invariants can be defended while requirements change.
+Good interview code isn't the most abstract code.
+It's code whose invariants can be defended while requirements change.

 Python tools to know cold